-Countly provides a dashboard for a quick glimpse of the latest status of application usage.
-You will immediately notice that dashboard is divided into logical sections, mentioned below.
+Countly provides a main dashboard for a quick glimpse of the latest status of application usage.
+You will immediately notice that this dashboard is divided into logical sections, mentioned below.

-Revenue analytics panel is shown (seen) only a custom event is selected for revenue analytics.
-For more information about how to define a custom in-app purchase event, see Revenue Analytics documentation.
+The revenue analytics panel is shown only when an event is selected for revenue analytics.
+For more information about how to define a custom in-app purchase event, see the Revenue Analytics documentation.

 Let’s have a look at each component.

-Here you can select application and dashboards (dashboards is available with Enterprise Edition).
-Also you can get insights via Countly Assistant, which is designed to give you easy to consume insights about your applications, such as active user changes over weeks and top entry/exit points for web.
-It’ll also give you information about features you are not taking advantage of, e.g new Countly releases and latest news from Countly team.
+Here you may select the application and Dashboards (the Dashboards plugin is only available in Countly Enterprise).
+Also, you can get insights via the Countly Assistant, which is designed to give you easy-to-consume insights about your applications, such as active user changes over weeks and top entry/exit points for your web.
+It also provides information about features from which you may benefit, such as new Countly releases or the latest news from the Countly team.

-Here, you can create as many dashboards as you want.
-Your dashboard can hold several, real-time widgets for multiple applications.
-You can change the appearance of your dashboard by changing the theme and you can share your dashboard with other Countly users.
+Here, you may create as many Dashboards as you would like.
+Your Dashboard can hold several, real-time widgets for multiple applications.
+You may change the appearance of your Dashboard by changing the theme and you may share your Dashboard with other Countly users.

-And the best part is, you can enable full screen TV mode for your dashboard and all widgets will expand and change appearance for you to be on top of all the metrics that are important for your business at all times.
+And the best part is, you may enable the full-screen TV mode for your Dashboard, and all the widgets will expand and change their appearance for you to be on top of all the metrics that are important for your business at all times.

-At the very right hand side of this part, you can see the current user icon where you can define password, reach current documentation, get support or logout from Countly.
+In the far right-hand side of this section, you can see the current user icon where you may set your password, access current documentation from our Knowledge Base, get support, or logout from Countly.

-Have you ever wondered how many users are currently using your application at that moment?
-This tiny but powerful widget shows you exactly this: online users and newcoming online users.
-There's also a live, flowing chart on the right hand side that shows the status of your users - you can easily have an insight about whether number of online & new users are increasing and decreasing.
+Have you ever wondered how many users are currently using your application at this very moment?
+This tiny but powerful widget tells you exactly how many users you have online and how many users are newly coming online.
+There is also a live, flowing chart on the right-hand side that shows the status of your users, where you can easily gain insights about whether the number of online and new users is increasing or decreasing.

-This panel gives a brief overview of what’s happening on the dashboard.
-On the top, there are 6 widgets.
-When clicked, the chart under these widgets are automatically refreshed to show relevant data group.
+This panel gives a brief overview of what is happening on the Dashboard.
+On the top there are 6 widgets.
+When clicked, the chart under these widgets is automatically refreshed to show the relevant data group.

 Each widget shows the following:

-- Total sessions: Number of times your application is opened.
-Click this item to see a time series representation of total sessions.
+- Total sessions: Number of times your application has been opened.
+Click this item to see a time series representation of the total number of sessions.

 - Total users: Number of unique devices your application is used from.
-Click this item to see a time series representation of total users.
+Click this item to see a time series representation of the total number of users.

-- New users: Number of first time users.
-Click this item to see a time series representation of new users.
+- New users: Number of first-time users.
+Click this item to see a time series representation of your new users.

-- Time spent: Total time spent for your application.
-Click this item to see a time series representation of average time spent per user.
+- Time spent: Total time spent in your application.
+Click this item to see a time series representation of the average time spent per user.

-- Average time spent: Total time spent using your application divided by total user count.
-Click this item to see a time series representation of average time spent per user.
+- Average session pediod: Total time spent using your application divided by the total user count.
+Click this item to see a time series representation of the average time spent per user per session.

-- Average requests received: Number of write API requests Countly Server received for this application divided by total user count.
+- Average requests received: Number of write API requests the Countly Server received for this application, divided by the total user count.
 Click this item to see a time series representation of average events per user.

-For each time series chart, there is a light gray and dark gray line.
-Light gray line shows the previous time frame for comparison purposes.
+For each time series chart, there is a light-gray and dark-gray line.
+The light-gray line shows the previous timeframe for comparison purposes.

-- Click on 7 days and light lines will show stats between -14 days & -7 days.
+- Click on 7 days and light lines will show stats between -14 days and -7 days.